For most self-employed contractors and freelancers, the end of the financial year can be a stressful and confusing time.

 Or you could just let Hnry take care of it all for you.

 Hnry is the easy solution to tax filings, payments and so much more.
-Your financial sidekick, Hnry will ensure that you’re exactly where you need to be, at all stages of the financial year – not just when a traditional accountant or bookkeeper will step in.
-No more provisional tax, no more manual returns, no more hassle or uncertainty – Hnry works behind the scenes to make sure you can focus on what matters most.
+Hnry will ensure that you’re exactly where you need to be, at ALL stages of the financial year (not just at the end of the tax year).
+Hnry means no more provisional tax, no more manual returns, no more hassle or uncertainty – Hnry works behind the scenes to make sure you can focus on what matters most.

 - Income Tax and GST calculations, filings and payments

 - ACC and Student Loan Calculations and payments